Recipes soup

 Add Flavorings

 Stir in the tomato paste and Worcestershire sauce until everything is well combined.
 Cook for about 1 minute to eliminate the raw taste of the tomato paste.
-This step concentrates the flavors and adds umami depth that makes this beef stroganoff soup irresistible.
+This step concentrates the flavors and adds umami depth that makes this Beef Stroganoff Soup irresistible.

 Deglaze with Wine